heinrichhohbach/petsail-travel/README.md

 Merchant with a RichText editor as well as the option to set a Title, Description, Start of the vacation, End of the vacation and price.
 This information is them displayed in a table and detailed ad view.

+The customer side of the site provides a e-commerce experience for the user.
+The customer can easily browser the available holiday ads that merchants created.
+Then the customer can see a full view of the ads and see the specifics the merchant put into the ad and decide if he/she wants to buy the holiday.
+There's an easy "buy now" button at the bottom of the detailed view, to allow the customer to proceed with their purchase.
+Stripe then uses the input from the checkout fields the customer entered to validate the credit card and take the payment charge.
+This ensures that there aren't any credit card data saved in the database.

 ### Deploying Application